mfractor/mfractor.github.io/docs/xamarin-forms/xaml-intellisense.md

 ### StackLayout's

-There are a number a intellisense additions for StackLayout, these include:
+There are a number a IntelliSense additions for StackLayout, these include:

-Name

-- `x:Name=""`

 Orientation